thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 # Reference-level explanation

-As mentioned above, the front-matter of all the docs in the in the `/docs` folder will be extracted and put into specified data file `/tmp/index.json`.
+As mentioned above, the front-matter of all the docs in the in the `/docs` folder will be extracted and put into a data file.

 ```js
 [